IRL2/nanover-docs/source/concepts/base-protocol.rst

 **Simulation updates** are a specialised version of state updates, used to synchronise data pertaining to the simulated system as it evolves over time during simulation.
-Mostly this is a continous sequence of messages with updated atom positions, but when a client initially joins, the update from an empty slate contains the topology of the simulated system and other rarely changing properties.
+Mostly this is a continous sequence of messages with updated atom positions, but when a client initially joins, the update from an empty state contains the topology of the simulated system and other properties.

 These are the three message types used and understood by NanoVer, but additional types can be added safely and easily as necessary.